abhilak/javascript-compiler/README.md

+# Todo
+- add support for blocks
+- Symbol table
+    - typeof operator
+- relational expressions
+- unary minus
+- expressions in assignments
+- value of arrays and objects

 # Practical JavaScript Compiler

-- We'll be working on creating a JavaScript practical compiler.
-    - The version we are targeting is ES5.
+## Technical Specifications
+- Version                              : EC5.1
+- Target                               : SPIM
+- Lexer Generator                      : PLY
+- Parser Generator                     : PLY
+- Implementation                       : Python

+## Idiosyncracies of JavaScript
-    - Only one type of number is allowed (compliant with the specs)
+- Only one number type
-    - There is no forwards compatibility.
+- function language
+- function scope

+## Features not implemented
+- Unused keywords
     - class
     - const
     - extends
     - field
     - final
     - import
     - package
     - private
     - protected
     - public
     - super
 - Library routines are not implemented.
     - OOP features are not implemented because it is a library feature.
-    - Some features are not supported:
 - RegEx
 - Ternary Operator

-    - Some warts of javascript are not supported
+## Warts of the language
 - with
 - eval
 - Semicolon insertion
 - comma at the end of arrays and objects.
-        - Overloading of '+' is not allowed
+- '+' is not overloaded for strings and numbers.
 - '==' and '===' mean the same thing
 - '!=' and '!==' mean the same thing
-- The target architecture is SPIM.
-- The implementation language is python.

-# Todo
-- add support for blocks
-- Symbol table
-    - typeof operator
-- relational expressions
-- unary minus

-# Milestones

 ## Features Implemented till now
 - Declaration of variables